facebookincubator/dhcplb/vagrant/README.md

 # How to setup your test environment with Vagrant

-The instruction below will help you bringing up a VM lab running in a private network.
+The instruction below will help you bringing up a virtual lab where with VMs sharing their own private network.
 This assumes you are somewhat familiar with `vagrant`.

-Note: this is manual work for now, but we are working on `chef-solo` cookbooks.
+This has been tested under OSX but it should work find on Linux too.
-Note: this instructions are for DHCPv4 only, DHCPv6 will follow soon.
+This instructions are for DHCPv4 only, DHCPv6 will follow soon.

+## Install dependencies

 First, install `chef-dk` from https://downloads.chef.io/chef-dk/ On OSX you can use `brew`: